tw-in-js/twind/README.md

 ### 🙏🏾 Sponsors

-> This project is kindly sponsored by <a href="https://www.kenoxa.com" target="_blank">Kenoxa GmbH</a> who support [@sastan](https://github.com/sastan) to maintain this project as part of their open-source engangment.
+> This project is kindly sponsored by <a href="https://www.kenoxa.com" target="_blank">Kenoxa GmbH</a> who support [@sastan](https://github.com/sastan) to maintain this project as part of their open-source engagement.

 Thank you to all our sponsors! (please ask your company to also support this open source project by [becoming a sponsor](https://opencollective.com/twind#sponsor))